US bank profits plunge 70% on coronavirus loss provisioning

 The new report, the first government survey of the industry since the pandemic shut down large parts of the economy, shows banks set aside US$38.8 billion to cover potential loan losses in the future, up nearly 280 per cent from the year prior.

-The number of loans banks charged off as delinquent was up nearly 15 per cent, driven by an 87 per cent increase in charge-offs for commercial and industrial loans.
+The amount of loans banks charged off as delinquent was up nearly 15 per cent, driven by an 87 per cent increase in charge-offs for commercial and industrial loans.

-The noncurrent loan rate rose 7.3 per cent from the previous quarter, the biggest increase since 2010.
+The amount of non-current loans rose 7.3 per cent from the previous quarter, the biggest increase since 2010.

 Despite the setbacks, FDIC Chairman Jelena McWilliams said banks had been able to effectively serve clients in the downturn, and were a "source of strength for the economy."